macleanb/hometree_public/README.md

 6. Change directory to frontend.
 7. Install dependencies
    * npm install
+8. Configure BASE_URL in constants.js for test or production
-8. Start the frontend server (http://localhost:3000)
+9. Start the frontend server (http://localhost:3000)
    * npm start

 ## Third-party APIs
-9. If the Google Map display doesn't show, remind the author (above) to activate the Google APIs (maps, static maps, address validation, etc.).
+10. If the Google Map display doesn't show, remind the author (above) to activate the Google APIs (maps, static maps, address validation, etc.).

 ## Testing
-10. In the command line, type: npx cypress run
+11. In the command line, type: npx cypress run

 ## Most important
-10. Have fun, and feel free to create your own user account with a profile picture!
+12. Have fun, and feel free to create your own user account with a profile picture!

 Design: